How to Interview Someone for a Job in 7 Steps (+ Free Checklist)

 If you’ve posted a job ad online, it’s useful to have that ad handy so you can ask the job seeker, “What was it about our job ad that inspired you to apply?”
 Their answer will often give you insight into their work motivation or help you understand what keywords caught their attention as they were searching for work.

-Having your company organization chart handy before you interview gives you a clear view of where the job role fits within the organization.
+Having your company organization chart handy before your interview gives you a clear view of where the job role fits.
 That will help you consider who they will work with and to whom they will report.
-Knowing the personalities and work styles of their future manager and potential new peers will help you assess the candidate’s ability to fit within the organization and department.
+Knowing their future manager’s personalities and work styles and potential new peers will help you assess the candidate’s ability to fit within the organization and department.

 Step 2: Determine Interview Type & Schedule It